electron/website/docs/latest/tutorial/code-signing.md

 ![macOS Sonoma Gatekeeper warning: The app is damaged](../images/gatekeeper.png)

 Both Windows and macOS prevent users from running unsigned applications.
-It is possible to distribute applications without codesigning them - but in order to run them, users need to go through multiple advanced and manual steps to run them.
+It is possible to distribute applications without code signing them - but in order to run them, users need to go through multiple advanced and manual steps to run them.